M3wP/Monopoly/C64/readme.md

   You can play very fast in the jumping mode and cause some interesting squeaks too.
 * The audio driver and IRQ handler is expecting a PAL machine.
 You will get strange results on an NTSC one, I expect.
-I may release an NTSC/PAL-N version in the future.
+I may release an NTSC/PAL-N compatible version in the future.

 ## TODO

 * Statistics/Overview from trade approval, must pay.
 They should work now.
-* Change trade jump menu naming and texts to action jump menu.
+* Put AutoPay on play menu.

-* Should be able to do beta release state after above
+* Should be able to do beta release state after above.

-* Could now instead of copy name on elimin and gameover dialogs, just refer.

-* CPU players setup menu
+* CPU players setup menu.

-* CPU player still needs:  AutoAuction, AutoTradeApprove, AutoTradeInitiate
-* "Thinking" prompt when cpu engaged?
-Its so fast anyway...
-* rulesDoCommitMrtg needs to step through the squares like rulesAutoRepayGroup does (but in forward order).

-* Allow players to input name?
-* Get exomiser working.
+* Change trade6 menu naming to action jump menu.
 * Consolidate all the backup/retrievals of game mode + player into a single main state stack.
-* Once have above, can check in roll that the player is the one with the dice (is the player for the last normal mode).
+* Once have main state stack, can check in roll that the player is the one with the dice (is the player for the normal mode).
 Just to be safe?
 * Could also do other mode chain integrity checks.
-* Change "all" dirty to be just board dirty and req. individual flags?
+* Allow players to input name.
+* Could now instead of copy name on elimin and gameover dialogs, just refer.
+* gamePlayerHasWealth is unused?

+* CPU player still needs:  AutoTradeApprove, AutoTradeInitiate
+* "Thinking" menu/prompt when cpu engaged?
+Its so fast anyway...
+* rulesSuggestDeedValue should tap values based on group significance.
+* AutoAuction should commit equity like AutoBuy does and perhaps not bail so early (push value upwards if its less than what they and other players currently have).

 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
+* Get exomiser working.

+* Should be able to do release state after above and all testing items passed.

+* Change "all" dirty to be just board dirty and req. individual flags?
 * Put code into separate files as indicated.
 * Is rent3 SFX still a little lame?
 Does it matter?
 Are the sounds okay on Android (where the emulation is terrible)?
 * Properly divide game and rule routines.
 Hmm...
+* CPU difficulty settings?
 * Fix ZPage variable use, in particular active player pointer and IRQ.
 * Fix IRQ handler -- its gotten hacked to death.
 * Game save/load?
 Difficult now that the Kernal program and data space is used.